ECHO Clean Air Tracking Tool - Air Monitoring Stations

-The Environmental Justice Index uses a two-factor demographic index that averages Percent Low Income and Percent People of Color Populations.
+The Environmental Justice Index uses a two-factor demographic index that averages Percent Low Income and Percent People of Color.

-This option selects whether the EJ indexes percentiles of a facility are calculated based on a facility’s census block group or 1-mile maximum.
-The default is census block group.
+This option selects whether the EJScreen index percentiles of a facility are calculated based on a facility’s Census block group or 1-mile maximum.
+The default is Census block group.

-This option selects whether national percentiles or state percentiles are used when determining if a location has one or more of the environmental justice (EJ) indexes of EJScreen at or above the 80th percentile.
+This option selects whether national percentiles or state percentiles are used when determining if a location has one or more of EJScreen's indexes at or above the 80th percentile.
 The default is national percentiles.